-- For the purpose of our audit we used overall Group materiality of \$0.47 million, which represents approximately 5% of the Group's loss before tax. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose Group loss before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured. - We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+Materiality Audit scope For the purpose of our audit we used overall Group materiality of \$0.47 million, which represents approximately 5% of the Group's loss before tax.
+Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events.
+We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole.
+The Group's operational and financial processes are managed by a corporate function in Sydney, where substantially all of our audit procedures are performed.
+We chose Group loss before tax because, in our view, it is the benchmark against which the performance of the Group is most commonly measured.
+We utilised a 5% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.